arkoc/git-ops-starter/README.md

 ## What's next?
 - Discuss and improve Bob's decisions with the help of the community
 - ABC, Inc. is planning to duplicate its infrastructure in AWS and Google Cloud
-- Implement near-0 time release management
+- Implement near 0 downtime release management